dreamcatcher-tech/network/Inbox/2024-01-30 0956 generating email list using deno.md

 Take the xml file, break it up into chunks.
 Process each one at a time, generate markdown files for each customer, along with a template.

+Search for current customers - this would involve walking the fs, in parallel,